zorrobyte/dev/notes/Scientific-Paper-Notes.md

   - first person should be rarely used
   - do not use 'we' to mean reader and author
   - do not use 'we' to describe execution of program or idea ("we compute a graph" - no)
-  - do not anthropomorphise programs
+  - do not anthropomorphize programs
   - avoid adjectives
   - don't overuse 'novel'
   - do not use 'clearly', 'easily', 'obviously', 'trivial'